Activation function dependence of the storage capacity of treelike neural networks: The Gardner volume of the treelike committee machine

 where $\rho$ is a measure on the space of hidden unit weights.
 We will compute the limiting quenched free entropy per weight $f$ in the sequential limit $N,P \to \infty$, $K \to \infty$, with load $N/P \to \alpha \in (0,\infty)$ using the replica trick as

 where $\mathbb{E}_{\mathbf{x},y}$ denotes expectation over the quenched Bernoulli disorder represented by the dataset.

 We take the elements of $\mathbf{x}^{\nu}$ to be independent and identically distributed, with equal probability of being positive or negative.
 We allow the distribution of $y^{\nu}$ to be asymmetric, with $\mathbb{P}(y^{\nu} = +1) = 1 - \mathbb{P}(y^{\nu} = - 1) = p$ for some $p \in [0,1]$.
 We consider the case of spherical weights \cite{gardner1988space,gardner1988optimal,barkai1992broken,engel1992storage,baldassi2019properties}, in which the hidden unit weight vectors are uniformly distributed on the $N/K$-sphere of radius $(N/K)^{1/2}$.
-With this choice, the total volume of weight space is
+The total volume of weight space, which determines the normalizing constant required to make $\rho$ a probability measure, is then $S_{N/K}^{K}$, where